FutureFacts/generator-data-science/README.md

 You will now be asked a few questions on your project.
 Answer those.
 Once, you're done Yeoman will scafold a standard project structure for you.

 ## Dependencies
 Yeoman uses `conda` to set-up a development environment for you in the background.
-Make sure `conda` is installed before you run this generator.
+Make sure `conda` is installed before you run this generator and make sure it is on your path.

 ## What does this scaffold for me?
 This generator initializes a standardized structure that is generic enough to be used with almost any data science project.